ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 -   **Hit objects must never be off-screen in 4:3 aspect ratios.** Hit objects that are even partially off-screen can create reading difficulties.
 Test play your beatmap to confirm this.
 -   **Spinners must be long enough for Auto to achieve 1000 bonus score.** Short spinners are unreasonably difficult to complete.
 -   **Each beatmap must use at least two different custom combo colours unless the default skin is forced.** The combo colours must not blend with the beatmap's background/storyboard/video in any case.
 This is so hit objects are always visible to the player and custom skin's combo colours do not blend with the background accidentally.
 -   **Every slider must have a clear and visible path to follow from start to end.** Sliders that overlap themselves without straightforward slider borders and sliders whose individual sections are unreadable cannot be used.
-A slider's end position must be clear under the assumption that a player has fully transparent `sliderendcircle.png`/`sliderendcircleoverlay.png` skin elements.
+A slider's end position must be clear under the assumption that a player has a skin which makes slider end circles fully transparent.
 -   **Do not use keysounds without hitnormal support.** If sounds blend perfectly with the song, feedback for hitting notes is minimal.
 -   **Difficulties must convert to other game modes without breaking star rating/performance points.** In certain cases, a `.osu` file can be formatted improperly, causing converted difficulties to incorrectly display star rating and reward inaccurate performance points.